cybermantix/feral-core/README.md

-# A No-Code-Low-Code solution for the misfits, the dropouts, the freaks
+# A No/Low Code solution for the misfits, the dropouts, the freaks

 For the past 23 years people have asked why I code in PHP.
 I'll admit, back in 2000 I really wanted to code in Java, so I did.
 I wrote a lot of Java, PERL, Javascript, Flex, whatever was 'hot' at the time.
 But, time after time I kept building project in PHP.
 First PHP3, then PHP4, 5, 6 (just kidding), 7 and now PHP8.